Abnormal head position or head tilt in a child

 They may develop a head tilt.
 This is where the child holds their head or neck in an unusual way, such as at an awkward angle or in a twisted position.

-Your child may develop what is called a ‘wry neck’.
+Your child may develop wry neck.
 This is where they have difficulty turning their head from side to side.

 If your child shows one symptom you should book an appointment with your GP as soon as possible.
-If they are experiencing two or more symptoms you should request an urgent referral to a consultant.
+And, if they are experiencing two or more symptoms you should request an urgent referral to a consultant.

 If symptoms are severe or occur suddenly, take your child to an emergency department or call 999.

 I think my child has a brain tumour, what should I do?

 Brain tumours are rare.
 But, if you’re worried and a symptom persists or if your child has more than one symptom of a brain tumour then:

 - Talk to your doctor